mikke89/RmlUiDoc/pages/cpp_manual/plugins.md

 next: troubleshooting
 ---

 RmlUi has a simple, straightforward system for writing plugins.
-Plugins receive notification when contexts and elements are created and destroyed.
+Plugins receive notification when contexts, documents, elements, and data models are created and destroyed.

 ### Creating a plugin